ElisaWissemann/BoardGameApp/README.md

 # Courseproject for Mobile Software Engineering
 ## @ IU Internationale University of applied science

-Dieses Projekt entstand  im Rahmen des Kurses Mobile Software Engineering IWMB2 an der IU Hochschule.
+This project started within the course "Mobile Software Engineering IWMB2" at the IU-University.
 Projektstart: 12.09.2022

+## Implementation Details:
+This is a SingleActivityApplication, implemented in the MVVM-DesignPattern.
+I decided to only use one DAO and Repository because of the small size of the app.

 ## Lesson learned:
 - Android Architecture (MVVM)
-- SingleActivityApplication
+- Single-Activity-Application
 - Android Lifecycles
 - DataBinding, ViewBinding
 - LiveData, StateFlow